albertzeqiri/product-management-app/README.md

 # Product Management App

 A simple web application to manage products, allowing users to add, view, delete, and search products.
 The application utilizes **localStorage** to store product information, ensuring that data persists even after refreshing the page.
-This app is perfect for beginners to learn the basics of DOM manipulation, form handling, and localStorage in JavaScript.

 ## Features:
 - **Add Product**: Allows users to input product name, category, price, and an optional image URL.
 The product details are stored in localStorage.